Corp and Limited Liability Companies FAQ’s

 If I choose an LLC, do I need to adopt an Operating Agreement?

 While the law does not require this, we definitely recommend the creation of an Operating Agreement because if one is not adopted, the LLC law creates the rules which may not be in the best interest of the owners of the LLC.
 For example, the members may want to limit fiduciary duties, they may wish to admit new members, and they may want to add indemnification provisions and the right to make additional capital calls.
 These are just a few of the many issues, which we are prepared to discuss with you when you are ready to proceed.

 What other services does KH&M offer in the area of business law?

 We provide many other services involving business.
 These include negotiation of employment agreements, severance agreements, vendor agreements, independent contractor agreements, leases, and most issues confronted by our business clients on a day-to-day basis.

 I like what I am reading, but how can I get started?

-Simply call 630-848-9568 and press 0 and tell our receptionist that you are interested in creating a new business entity or that you have interest in discussing a business-related legal issue.
+Contact our law firm if you are interested in creating a new business entity or that you have interest in discussing a business-related legal issue.
 You will be put in contact with the appropriate attorney to discuss your concerns and perhaps to set up your free initial consultation.